Cosmological constraints on decaying axion-like particles: a global analysis: Production and decay of axion-like particles coupled to photons

 If ALPs never enter into thermal equilibrium, their abundance depends on the details of how inflation and reheating proceed, and on the entire subsequent cosmological evolution.
 In particular, there may be a relevant contribution to the ALP abundance from the vacuum realignment mechanism, which depends on the initial misalignment angle of the ALP field, or from the decay of cosmic strings.
 For all practical purposes one can therefore treat the ALP fraction $\xi$ as a free parameter.

 When doing so, it is however essential to realise that $\xi$ cannot be made arbitrarily small.
-The reason is that there is an irreducible contribution to the ALP abundance from the freeze-in mechanism, i.e.\ the direct production of nonthermal ALPs from the thermal bath of SM particles via the Primakoff effect~\cite{Bolz:2000fu,1110.2895}: $\gamma \ell^\pm \to \ax \ell^\pm$, where $\ell^\pm$ denotes the charged leptons.\footnote{Analogous Primakoff processes involving charged hadrons give a negligible contribution for the temperature range that we consider.} Let us therefore briefly review the freeze-in production of ALPs and calculate the corresponding contribution to $\xi$.
+The reason is that there is an irreducible\footnote{\moreupdated{We emphasise that this argument implicitly assumes that \gagg is constant during the epochs of interest.
+If the ALP is generated by breaking a $\mathrm{U}(1)$ symmetry, the associated radial modes have masses $m_r \gtrsim 1/\gagg$, and are thus very heavy.
+In the case of low \TR we therefore expect that these modes (and hence \gagg) do not evolve.
+Nevertheless, if \gagg is allowed to vary, the ALP abundance may be suppressed further.
+The investigation of such scenarios requires a more detailed description of reheating, involving e.g.\ an early phase of matter domination, which is beyond the scope of this work.}} contribution to the ALP abundance from the freeze-in mechanism, i.e.\ the direct production of nonthermal ALPs from the thermal bath of SM particles via the Primakoff effect~\cite{Bolz:2000fu,1110.2895}: $\gamma \ell^\pm \to \ax \ell^\pm$, where $\ell^\pm$ denotes the charged leptons.\footnote{Analogous Primakoff processes involving charged hadrons give a negligible contribution for the temperature range that we consider.} Let us therefore briefly review the freeze-in production of ALPs and calculate the corresponding contribution to $\xi$.

 The freeze-in production is dominated by temperatures close to \TR, so that the final abundance of ALPs will be proportional to \TR~\cite{Bolz:2000fu,1402.7335}.
 The resulting bound on \TR is substantially stronger than the one obtained from the requirement of nonthermalisation via \cref{eq:thermalisation_bound}.
 Conversely, as \TR cannot be arbitrarily low, we obtain an irreducible contribution to the abundance of ALPs in the early universe.